Chibueze-D-Okechukwu/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-The script prints the absolute path name of the current working directory.
+pwd: The script prints the absolute path name of the current working directory.
+ls: Displays the contents list of your current directory.
+cd: changes the working directory to the user’s home directory.